 That said, Masters of Pie not only provides collaborative software, we also provide users with access to sharing the live CAD data from the host package through a streaming solution.
 This gives experts and technicians the ability to see the CAD model, often referred to as a Digital Twin, interact with it, and reveal ‘hidden’ parts deep in the machine that probably are more likely the cause of the problem.

 So, what do we mean by Digital Twin?
 A Digital Twin is the CAD version of the real-world artefact (machine for example) that the user is interacting with on the shop floor.
 Having the CAD model available as a reference greatly improves the user experience when trying to diagnose, fix, and maintain machinery.
 When both the expert and the technician can view the Digital Twin at the same time, it greatly increases comprehension and diagnostic ability, resulting in a faster solving of the problem at hand.

 Above is an example of a digital twin next to the actual real-world object on the factory floor.
 This deeply embedded solution gives many more opportunities for collaboration between expert and technician.

 Masters of Pie’s Radical software solution, provides the ability for all participants to interact with Digital Twins on-site, in order to save time, travel and expense and keep downtime to a minimum resulting in greater profits for the manufacturing industry.
 Keeping diagnostic accuracy high, and knowledge transfer fast and efficient.

 In today’s world of Covid-19, it is simply not possible to fly experts on-site to help technicians fix problems with machinery.
 Even in a post Covid-19 world, it’s still an expensive solution to fly people around, and not a very environmentally sound practice either.

-Radical’s collaborative, immersive solutions bring the expert and the data to you, helping to save time, money and maybe even the planet one click at a time.
+Radical’s collaborative, immersive solutions bring the experts and the data to you, helping to save time, money, and maybe even the planet one click at a time.